-They allow you to do various exercises for the different divisions of each muscle group without a ton of extra equipment.
+They allow you to do various exercises for your different muscle groups without a ton of extra fitness equipment.

-On the flip side, if you’re into strength training, powerlifting, or strongman training, getting things like free weights, a power rack, and dumbbells is going to be a better buy overall.
+On the flip side, if you’re into strength training, powerlifting, or strongman training – getting fitness equipment like free weights, a power rack, and dumbbells are going to be a better buy overall.

 The price is going to be something that you have to consider as well.